gbatbiff/Emergene/README.md

-# Emergene - estimating emergence rate of bacterial traits of epidemioligical interest
+# Emergene - estimating emergence rate of bacterial traits of epidemiological interest

 ## Introduction
 This package estimates the emergence rate of traits of epidemiological interest pairing ancestral state reconstruction and phyletic patterns of phylogenetic tree shape